chatmail/dkim-milter/TUTORIAL.md

 ## Install DKIM Milter

-First, ensure DKIM Milter is installed. **DKIM Milter has not been released yet, so you need to build from source using `cargo build`.** Make sure the `dkim-milter` program is on the search path and can be executed.
+First, ensure DKIM Milter is installed. **DKIM Milter has not been released yet, you need to build from source using `cargo build`.** Make sure the `dkim-milter` program is on the search path and can be executed.

 The command `dkim-milter -V` should print version information.